opius2017/EFarm_Application/README.md

 Blazor, a Microsoft framework that enables developers to create interactive client-side web UIs using C# instead of JavaScript.
 This repository contains the codebase for the EFarm e-commerce website.
 ## Visit the site with this link: https://alx.pisowlab.tech
-Follow the steps below to obtain a local copy of the sample apps and explore the codebase.
+Follow the steps below to obtain a local copy of the sample apps and explore the codebase:

 ## Getting Started